zevv/cpstut/cpstut.md

 == BABY STEPS: MY FIRST CPS PROGRAM

+The complete code for this chapter can be found at https://github.com/zevv/cpstut/cpstut1.nim

 cps is available as a regular nim library that you must import before cps is available in your program.
 The module offers a number of macros and templates, for details refer to the module documentation at